DESIGN YOUR KHUKURI

-The khukuri is made by a hereditary case of smiths known as “Kami” and “Bishwakarma” – these master craftsmen are literally born to this art - they have inherited the art of making the khukuri from their forefathers.
+The khukuri is made by a hereditary case of smiths known as "Kami" and "Bishwakarma."
+These master craftsmen are literally born to this art of making the khukuri and have inherited it from their forefathers.

-Most khukukri feature handles with metal bolsters and butt plates which are generally made of brass or steel, and a handle of either water buffalo horn or tough Indian Rosewood (Rhododendron wood), but some examples feature grips of ivory, bone, silver, or other exotic materials.
+Most khukri feature handles with metal bolsters and butt plates, which are generally made of brass or steel, and a handle of either water buffalo horn or tough Indian Rosewood (Rhododendron wood), but some examples feature grips of ivory, bone, silver, or other exotic materials.

 The other type is a full-tang or "panawal handle" model, featuring slab handles and pommel attached to the blade by means of rivets.
 Although the exact origin of the panawal handle is not known, it is likely that it began in the early 1900s, when kamis were influenced by seeing British knives, admired their strength and functionality, and adapted this useful feature to their own use.